Savoie, Vin de Savoie Chignin,0

 Domaine de la Gerbelle is located in the heart of the Chignin vineyard and the regional natural park...

 It is on the dug valley of the Massif de Bauges, also called "Combe de Savoie" that the Domaine de l'Idylle is located.
-Here, the vines are cultivated on steep slopes of clay and limestone.
-The climate, characterized by cool nights and warmer days on the slopes, gives the wine freshness and fruit maturity.
-Some parcels are very different...Lire plus Learn more
+Here, the vines are cultivated on steep slopes of clay and limestone...Lire plus Learn more

 It is on the dug valley of the Massif de Bauges, also called "Combe de Savoie" that the Domaine de l'Idylle is located.
 Here, the vines are cultivated on steep slopes of clay and limestone.
 The climate, characterized by cool nights and warmer days on the slopes, gives the wine freshness and fruit maturity.
 Some plots are very difficult to access, especially for the Mondeuse plot where the vines are located on screes, which means that everything has to be done manually.